zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 We compressed the information of one image into these auto-types.

-Now imagine you are an agent and you want to learn the environment, the left-hand side would be much more complicated, It has a matrix of 84*84*3, which is a lot of information.
+Now imagine you are an agent and you want to learn the environment, the left-hand side would be much more complicated, It has a matrix of 84* 84 * 3, which is huge a lot of information.

-Compared to the pixels, the input for the agent is much less, for each step of the learning and decision making.
+Compared to the pixels on the right hand side, the input on the right hand side is much smaller for the agent, for each step of the learning and decision making.

 ### Slide 12